 The Audit Committee shall make regular reports to the Board.
 The Audit Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
-The Audit Committee shall annually review its own performance.
+The Audit Committee shall annually evaluate its own performance and report the results of that evaluation to the Board.